BorisMolch/pfrontend-temp/content/presskit/_index.md

 After joining forces with Swiss artist and VR veteran Melodie Mousset and her team in 2019, the company established its headquarters in Zurich in 2020 and entered the Innosuisse State program.
 The Studio currently counts 10 exceptional engineers and artists working from the Copenhagen office and remotely from Switzerland, France, Malta, Denmark, Russia, Germany, Spain, and Brazil.

 # More information
-More information on PatchXR is on our website, our logo & relevant media are available here.
+More information on PatchXR is on our [website](https://patchxr.com), our logo & relevant media are available [here](https://patchxr.com/presskit).

-# Honorable Mentions and Showcase:

 # PatchWorld Credits